 How Grandparents Can Help Grandchildren with College Costs

-As the cost of a college education continues to climb and student debt continues to mount, many grandparents are stepping in to help.
-This trend is expected to accelerate as baby boomers, many of whom went to college, become grandparents and start gifting what's predicted to be trillions of dollars over the coming decades.
+As the cost of a college education continues to climb, many grandparents are stepping in to help.
+This trend is expected to accelerate as baby boomers, many of whom went to college, become grandparents and start gifting what’s predicted to be trillions of dollars over the coming decades.

 Helping to pay for a grandchild’s college education can bring great personal satisfaction and is a smart way for grandparents to pass on wealth without having to pay gift and estate taxes.
 So what are some ways to accomplish this goal?